What Is a Mortgage Statement?

 • Any delinquency notices

 These are the areas where mistakes can happen.
-If there are any discrepancies or questions, discuss them with your provider as quickly as possible.
+If you notice any discrepancies or if you have any questions, discuss them with your provider as quickly as possible.

-“Early detection of an error ensures it is quickly addressed with the lender, which can minimize the risk of any financial complications,” said Christensen.
+“Early detection of an error ensures it is quickly addressed with the lender, which can minimize the risk of any financial complications,” Christensen said.

 FAQ